jothep/yoobee-PSE/README.md

-In-class and post-class exercises for the PSD course.
+In-class and post-class exercises for the PSE course.